-This scholarship was established in memory of Brooksie H. Harber by her loving family to be awarded those that plan to preach the gospel or bible majors (male or female).
+This scholarship was established in memory of Brooksie H. Harber, by her loving family, to be awarded to Bible majors (male or female) or to students who plan to preach the gospel.

 SAM HASTINGS MEMORIAL SCHOLARSHIP

 This scholarship was established in memory of Sam Hastings and funded by family and friends.